dsyer/sagan-wiki/Handle-an-outage.md

 curl -I http://spring.io
 ```
 404?
 200?
-1. If the outage was significant in length, post a message from the @SpringCentral account letting folks know we're back up after a bit of downtime.
+1. If the outage was significant in length, post a message from the [@SpringOps](http://twitter.com/SpringOps) account letting folks know we're back up after a bit of downtime.

 ### Contacting the CF team